Mahlomola-Moses/Project_Files-Building_a_Metrics_Dashboard/README.md

 ![40x, and 50x Errors of FE and BE](https://github.com/Mahlomola-Moses/Project_Files-Building_a_Metrics_Dashboard/blob/main/answer-img/dashboard.png "Uptime, 40x, and 50x Errors of FE and BE Services")

 ## Tracing our Flask App
-*DONE:*  We will create a Jaeger span to measure the processes on the backend.
+*TODO:*  We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.
+Also provide a (screenshot) sample Python file containing a trace and span code used to perform Jaeger traces on the backend service.

 ![jeager](https://github.com/Mahlomola-Moses/Project_Files-Building_a_Metrics_Dashboard/blob/main/answer-img/jeager.png "jeager")